 Isaiah Chapter Nine

-The Comings Of Christ
+The Comings of Messiah

-In our study of Isaiah chapter nine, we look at the prophecies concerning the first and second coming of Christ into this world.
+In our study of Isaiah chapter nine, we look at the prophecies concerning the first and second coming of Messiah into this world.
 In chapter 8, we saw the prophecy of judgement on God's people and delivering them over to their enemies.
-Now, we see the prophecies of God's deliverance out of the hand of the enemy (the devil).
+Now, we see the prophecies of God's ultimate deliverance out of the hand of the enemy (the devil).

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.